amanchoudhri/fema-assist/README.md

 Initial results are promising with high overall parsing accuracy (90+%), though we've encountered some issues with checkbox detection and empty field handling that need improvement.

+See the `experiments` subdirectory for detailed results and updates.

 ## Components
 ### Storage System
 - `storage.py`: Manages document storage with UUID-based organization